mherchel/herchel.com/src/blog/perfmatters/index.md

-[#PerfMatters](https://perfmattersconf.com) is a camelCase hashtagged conference put on by web developer, O'Reilly author, and all around awesome person [Estelle Weyl](http://www.standardista.com/).
+[#PerfMatters](https://perfmattersconf.com) is a conference put on by web developer, O'Reilly author, and all around awesome person [Estelle Weyl](http://www.standardista.com/).
 The conference was held at the beautiful location of Cañada (pronounced Can-yada) College in Redwood City CA, which lies at the midway point between San Francisco and Silicon Valley.

 I was super excited to go to #PerfMatters, although to be honest, I was also a little bit intimidated because all of the _cool_ silicon valley companies.
 However, when after I started talking to people I found out later that they're running into the same 💩 that everyone else is.